letigsainz/Spotify-Discover-v2/README.md

 SPOTIFY_USER_ID= '<your_spotify_user_id>'
 SECRET_KEY= '<your_secret_key>'
 ```
-The SECRET_KEY is used by flask to keep data safe (encryption).
-You must set the secret key in order to use session in flask.
+The SECRET_KEY is used by flask to keep data safe (i.e. encrypted).
+You must set the secret key in order to use session in flask, which this project uses.

 Create a secret key using the following command.
 Copy the resulting string into the SECRET_KEY variable in your .env file.
 ```